 - Can be used for adjuvant treatment of completely resected esophageal or gastroesophageal junction cancer in patients with residual pathologic disease who have received neoadjuvant chemoradiotherapy.

-- May be used as adjuvant treatment of patients with urothelial carcinoma (UC) who are at high risk of recurrence after undergoing radical resection, regardless of prior neoadjuvant chemotherapy, nodal involvement or PD-L1 status.
+- May be used as adjuvant treatment for patients with urothelial carcinoma (UC) who are at high risk of recurrence after undergoing radical resection, regardless of prior neoadjuvant chemotherapy, nodal involvement, or PD-L1 status.

 - Usually given when cancer has spread, cannot be surgically removed, or has come back after prior treatment.